barbenhamou/NetflixProject/README.md

 ```bash
 docker build -f Dockerfile.server -t serverimage .
 ```
-To run the server, run this (replace `<PORT>` with the port number that you want the client to connect to):
+To run the server, run this (replace `<PORT>` with the port number that you want the recommend server to run on):
 ```bash
 docker run -it -p <PORT>:<PORT> --name server_container serverimage <PORT>
 ```